-Microsoft Says Russian Operation Targeted U.S. Political Groups As Midterms Loom
+Microsoft Says Russian Operation Targeted U.S. Conservative Groups As Midterms Loom

 A familiar cyberattack suspect linked with the Russian intelligence service has resurfaced in the months leading up to the U.S. midterm elections, according to Microsoft.
 The tech giant announced overnight that last week it executed a court order to disrupt six fraudulent websites set up by a hacker group known by many names — most often APT28, but also Fancy Bear or Strontium, among others.